Ar141204/AI-Meeting-Notes-Summarizer/README.md

 1. Enable 2-factor authentication on your Gmail account
 2. Generate an App Password:
-   - Go to Google Account settings
-   - Security → 2-Step Verification → App passwords
+   - Google Account settings → Security → 2-Step Verification → App passwords
    - Generate a password for "Mail"
-   - Use this password in `EMAIL_PASS`(.env)
+   - Use this password in `EMAIL_PASS` (.env)

 ### 4. Run the Application